Clark Island Marine State Park

-The park has 15 campsites, one composting toilet, and two vault toilets.
+The park has 15 campsites, one composting toilet and two vault toilets.
+Camping is available on a first come, first served basis.
 The nearest fuel and limited groceries are at Blakely Island Marina.
-Campsites are open year-round.
-Campsites 1-6 and 14 can accommodate up to eight campers, campsites 7-13 accommodate up to four campers.
+Campsites are open year round.
+Campsites 1-6 and 14 and 15 accommodate up to eight campers, campsites 7-13 accommodate up to four campers.

 For fee information, check out our camping rates page.